tsmit291/workshop/README.md

 Hello there!
-If you're reading this, chances are you're taking my beginner's workshop on HTML, CSS and prepping to create your very first webpage!
+If you're reading this, chances are you're taking my beginner's workshop series on HTML, CSS and prepping to create your very first webpage!

-# Welcome!
+# Welcome to Part 1!

 Today you will learn:
  - Use a text editor to author an HTML page